 Defining standard level of technical information required at various project stages.

-Provide input to the review of codes of practice and industry standard documents
+Provide input to the establishment, review of codes of practice and industry standard documents

 Provide technical training opportunities to encourage more people into the industry and FPS

 Work via Associate members and contacts with Clients to raise design issues at an early stage.